elbecerrasoto/pandoomain/README.md

 - Adding *+33* avoids mapping to control and whitespace charaters, using the same idea behind the *Phred33 score*.
 - *Unicode* can comfortably accommodate all defined *PFAMs* (*\~16,000*), as it provides *155,063* characters.
-   User defined HMMs could be assigned a *code point* bigger than *18,000* to comftably dodge any *PFAM ID*.
+   User-defined HMMs could be assigned a *code point* bigger than *18,000* to comfortably dodge any *PFAM ID*.

 ### Pipeline Workflow